ychtanaka/marine-snow/README.md

 ## Copyright
 Copyright (c) 2020 Yuya Sato, Takumi Ueda, and Yuichi Tanaka.

 We would like to thank all users on flickr who made original underwater images available under the CC BY-NC-SA 2.0 license.
-Credits of all the images in MSRB Dataset are available in this repository through xxxx.
+Credits of all the images in MSRB Dataset are available in this repository through img_user_id.csv.
 Please let us know if you have any questions and comments on this dataset.